How to Reface Your Kitchen Cabinets

 Time Required: Over 1 day

 Refacing kitchen cabinets is a popular project for homeowners looking for a straightforward renovation option.
 A kitchen cabinet makeover is a great way to refresh the space without the expense and disruption of a full kitchen remodel.

-- Internal hardware in good condition - drawer tracks, shelves, internal storage structures
+- Internal hardware are in good condition — drawer tracks, shelves, internal storage structures

 - Solid wood facing frames

 If any of these elements are not present, your current cabinets may not take well to refacing.
-It may be less expensive in the long run to invest in replacement cabinets.
+It may be less expensive in the long run to invest in new cabinets or replacement cabinet doors.

-- Order your refacing materials and any new hardware.
+- Order your refacing materials and any new cabinet hardware.

 - Remove all the contents of your drawers and cabinets and store them safely in another room.

 - Remove all cabinet doors, drawers and drawer fronts.

 - Remove all the hardware from the cabinets and drawers.